-The aim of Progress and Attainment 8 is to give a broader picture of how schools are bringing their pupils on.
+So the aim of Progress 8 and Attainment 8 is to give a broader picture of how schools are bringing their pupils on.

 Is there anything new to watch out for this year?

 Yes.
-This year the data includes new-style GCSEs in maths and English, which are now graded 9-1.
+This year the data includes predominantly new-style GCSEs, which are graded 9-1 instead of A*-G.

-All other subjects are still graded under the old system of A*-G and so are included in this year's league tables on that basis.
+There are a few subjects that are still graded under the old system of A*-G and they are included in this year's league tables on that basis.